Gigi D'Agostino: 2000s

 ".
 They consist of DJ sets played by Gigi, and featured new remixes of his songs and songs by Italian and international artists.

 2010s

-In August 2011, he released a digital single Stay With Me.
+In August 2011, he released the digital single "Stay With Me".
 This was released a few months after he postponed the release of his upcoming album Mondo Reale.

 In May 2017, CBC News reported that his music is popular in the remote Canadian Inuit community of Arviat, where D'Agostino's "slicing, bass-heavy beats have a lot in common with the music of traditional Inuit drum-dancing."

-In 2018, along with Dynoro, Gigi released "In My Mind" which became an international hit.
+In 2018, along with Dynoro, Gigi released "In My Mind", which became an international hit.

+2020s

+In May 2024, L'Amour Toujours was banned by the organizers of several festivals in Germany, after it was used at the club Pony on the German island of Sylt as an anthem for the slogans "Foreigners out" and "Germany for Germans".

 Logo

-Since the release of his album Bla Bla Bla in 1999, many of his future covers will feature the following logo.

-The author of the emblem is unknown.

-The mark represents the character 舞 wǔ, and is taken from the Chinese language and translated to English means to dance.
+Starting with his 1999 release "Bla Bla Bla", many of D'Agostino's album covers have featured a logo consisting of the Chinese character 舞 meaning "dance".
+He has also used Japanese characters [ジージーダグ] (Jījī Dagu) and [ジージーダゴスティーノ] (Jījī Dagosutīno) for his name on several album covers.